zkayser/pixie_server/README.md

   * [`Erlang`](https://www.erlang-solutions.com/resources/download.html)
   * [`Elixir`](https://elixir-lang.org/install.html)
   * Phoenix (Install: `mix archive.install https://github.com/phoenixframework/archives/raw/master/phx_new.ez`)
+  * Postgres (This is a default and can be swapped out)

+Environment Variables:

+  * The `config/dev.exs` and `config/test.exs` files specify database configuration.
+They search for "POSTGRES_USER" and "POSTGRES_PASS" environment variables to access the database.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`